Go starry eyed on the North York Moors Coast

 According to astronomer and dark sky hunter Richard Darn, the clearer skies that result from the north east’s drier climate and the uninterrupted horizons at numerous cliff top locations, make the stretch of coastline between Saltburn and Scarborough a potential haven for sky watchers.

-With a number of celestial shows looming in 2020, including three penumbral lunar eclipses (10 January, 5 June and 5 July) and three super moons (9 March, 8 April, 7 May), followed by the Perseid meteor shower (peaks 12-13 August), one of the brightest of the year, Orionids meteor shower (peaking 20-21 October) and the Geminid meteor showers on 14-15 December, it's worth checking out these stargazing locations along the North York Moors' coastline:
+With a number of celestial shows looming, including a lunar eclipse (16 May), two Supermoons (14 June and 13 July), Perseid meteor shower (peaking 12-13 August), Orionids meteor shower (peaking 20-21 October), a partial solar eclipse (25 October), the Geminid meteor showers on 14-15 December and a partial lunar eclipse on 19 November, it's worth checking out these stargazing locations along the North York Moors' coastline:

 All that remains of this former smuggler’s haunt is the Ship Inn, which nestles into the cliff at the end of a long expanse of beach.
 The Cleveland Way National Trail runs along the back of the pub and leads walkers onto a wild headland.
 Stargazing done, it’s just a short hop back to the pub for a heavenly pint of ale.